 The successes of The Kingsmen have led to many prestigious opportunities.
 In 1977, The Kingsmen performed on the south lawn of the White House for President Jimmy Carter and in 1982 they performed at the opening ceremony of the World's Fair in Knoxville, TN which was broadcast on local and regional TV, with President Ronald Regan present to open the fair.
 The Kingsmen was also the first group to film and record a live performance at the famous Grand Ole Opry in Nashville and in 2000 they were inducted into the Gospel Music Hall of Fame followed by the Christian Music Hall of Fame in 2008.
 They've garnered multiple dove awards and numerous Singing News Fan awards including favorite bass vocalist, tenor, baritone, lead, instrumentalist, video, the 1992 favorite song "Wish You Were Here" as well as favorite album by the same name, male quartet of the year, and group of the year.
 The Kingsmen band was voted favorite band a record 17 times making this quartet one of the most awarded groups in Southern Gospel Music.

 "The key is to never lose sight of what we are working towards" says Ray Reese, Kingsmen manager and bass singer.
 "We tour year in and year out to spread our music to people across the country.
 Our music has a message, the message of Christ.
 Every night we work to bring His message to our audience.
 Our goal is to see people saved through Jesus Christ whether we're singing indoors, outdoors, in an auditorium, church or studio recordings ".
-Today the Kingsmen consist of 2008 hall of fame inductee, Ray Dean Reese, his son Brandon Reese, Randy Crawford, Bob Sellers, and Chris Jenkins.
+Today the Kingsmen consist of 2008 Hall of Fame inductee Ray Dean Reese, his son Brandon Reese, Chris Jenkins, Alan Kendall and Chris Bryant.

 Website & Socials